mkilchhofer/ch.quantasy.mqtt.gateway/README.md

 Per subscription a MessageReceiver has to be provided as callback.

 ### getCollector(): MessageCollector
-The mMssageCollector allows to collect messages (i.e. Intent, Event, Status)
+The MessageCollector allows to collect messages (i.e. Intent, Event, Status)

 ### getPublishingCollector(): PublishingMessageCollector
 The PublishingMessageCollector allows to publish collected messages.
 They will be sent as arrays of messages per topic.